utdemir/furby/README.md

 * [feedzirra] gem does nearly all the work, `furby` just takes the results and sends to ERB template.

-* Default template is written according to [rawdog]()'s default template and `style.css` is shamelessly stolen from it.
+* Default template is written according to [rawdog][]'s default template and `style.css` is shamelessly stolen from it.

 [rawdog]: http://offog.org/code/rawdog/